"When you touch one thing with deep awareness,you touch everything."

-Amy Diamond is a California state licensed acupuncturist and is also a Nationally Board Certified Diplomate of Oriental Medicine.
-Amy holds a Masters in Traditional Chinese Medicine and Acupuncture from Yo San University.
-Amy practices all modalities of Chinese Medicine including acupuncture, cupping, moxibustion, tuina, herbal medicine and nutritional & lifestyle counseling.
+Amy Diamond is a CA & FL state licensed acupuncturist and is also a Nationally Board Certified Diplomate of Oriental Medicine.
+She received her Masters in Traditional Chinese Medicine and Acupuncture from Yo San University in Los Angeles, CA. Amy practices all modalities of Chinese Medicine including Acupuncture & Acupuncture Point Injection Therapy (APIT) , cupping, moxibustion, tuina, herbal medicine and nutritional & lifestyle counseling.
 Amy grew up in a small town in Pennsylvania, and has been surrounded and supported by a family of Western doctors throughout her life- grandfathers, father, brother and cousins.
 Amy has always had a natural inclination towards medicine, science and educating and helping others.
 Amy holds a Bachelor of Science degree in Marine Biology from UC Santa Barbara and a Masters in Education from Argosy University.
 She spent most of her college and post-college years traveling and exploring her passions of education and science, teaching environmental education and marine conservation both locally and abroad.
 Amy also co-founded the non-profit F.I.N.SEA Foundation, an organization dedicated to providing underprivileged children with experiential education about marine science and conservation.

 Because of her own sensitivities to Western pharmaceuticals and medical practices, Amy became increasingly fascinated with alternative modalities of healing when she was faced with her own personal health challenges.
 Amy fell in love with Chinese Medicine and it became an integral part of her healing process.
 This ultimately led her to switch careers and follow her true passion so she could share this incredible medicine with others and help them heal as well.